QuantLet/EmbeddingPortfolio/README2.md

 ## Data

-Data is available here: https://drive.google.com/drive/folders/1HEou7cOtJDuAnXwWnZVuiLpwJYsc-cQ-?usp=sharing
+The data is available here: https://drive.google.com/drive/folders/1HEou7cOtJDuAnXwWnZVuiLpwJYsc-cQ-?usp=sharing

 - Download the data folder at the root.
 It contains the price data: `data/dataset1/dataset1.csv` and `data/dataset1/dataset2.csv`.